alirezark/karhub/README.md

 1. Make sure that you have Node.js v8.15.1 and npm v5 or above installed.
 2. Clone this repo using `git clone https://gitlab.com/cto_mizan/kar-hub.git`
 3. Move to the appropriate directory: `cd karhub`.<br />
+4. If you are not osx user remove `fsevent` from `package.json`
-4. Run `npm install` in order to install dependencies .
+5. Run `npm install` in order to install dependencies .
-5. Run `npm run start` to see the app at `http://localhost:3000`.
+6. Run `npm run start` to see the app at `http://localhost:3000`.
+7. Run `npm install mocker -g` To install mocker.
+8. Run `mocker ./mocker` To start mocker.